browserengineering/book/book/embeds.md

 IFRAME_HEIGHT_PX = 150
 ```

-The extra 2 pixels provide room for a border later on.
+The extra 2 pixels (corrected for zoom, of course) provide room for a border
+later on.

 Now, note that this code is run in the *parent* frame.
 We need to get
 this width and height over to the *child* frame, so it can know its